anjalee-kulasinghe/portfolio-project3-Hangman/README.md

   - The **get_ready_status** function asks the player if they are ready to play and returns True if the input is 'Y'.
 8. Game Logic:
   - The **play_game** function initializes the game, plays turns until the game is over, and asks if the player wants to play again.
-  - The **play_turn** function handles a single turn, updating the display, guessed letters, and lives.
+  - The **play_turn** function handles a single turn of the game, updating the display, guessed letters, and lives.
   - The **get_guessed_letter** function triggers the player to input a letter for their guess.
   - The **update_display** function updates the display based on the guessed letter.
 9. Score Calculation: